Disclosure: This post contains affiliate links. If you decide to try one of the services I recommend, I’ll receive a small commish at no cost to you.

 That depends on the position you’re applying for.
 If you’re applying for a customer service rep position, most companies require at least a high school diploma.

-You will neeed the proper education if you’re applying for a jobs like software developer or nurse.
+You will need the proper education and training if you’re applying for jobs like software developer or nurse.

 Unless the type of job you’re doing requires you to have special equipment you only need a computer with the latest operating system and software.